lojzezust/SLR/README.md

 ## About SLR

-Scaffolded Learning Regime (SLR) is a method for training semantic segmentation models for maritime obstacle detection using only weak annotations (obstacle bounding boxes and water-edge poly-line).
+Scaffolding Learning Regime (SLR) is a method for training semantic segmentation models for maritime obstacle detection using only weak annotations (obstacle bounding boxes and water-edge poly-line).
 Despite a **signifficant reduction in annotation time (20x)**, SLR training **improves robustness** of networks for obstacle detection, which is a remarkable result.

 ![SLR Architecture](resources/slr.png)